 This page can help you understand the connection between Actos and bladder cancer, but cannot tell you if you can receive compensation for your injuries.
-To receive recommendations and learn about your legal rights, please call 866-FLA-FIRM (866-352-3476) or email the lawyers at Colling, Gilbert, Wright, and Carter in Orlando, Florida today for a free case evaluation.
+To receive recommendations and learn about your legal rights, please call (855) 880-4741 to speak with the lawyers at Colling Gilbert Wright & Carter in Orlando, Florida today for a free case evaluation.

 What Is Actos?